nithinphilips/puppet-gogs/README.md

   package manager configuration.
 Default: false.

 #### package_ensure
-  Value to pass through to the `package` resource when installing `gogs`.
+  Value to pass through to the `package` resource when installing Gogs.
 Defaults to `present`.

 #### run_mode